freest-lang/freest-lang.github.io/downloads.md

 ### FreeST Syntax Highlighting for Emacs

+This extension provides basic syntax highlighting for editing FreeST programs on Emacs.
 For installation details please refer to the README file in the GitHub repository.

 [Get it Here!](https://github.com/freest-lang/freest-mode){: .btn }